 2c Curls: Defined Waves

 2c curly hair is often a mixture of both tighter curls and waves.
-Unlike its older siblings, a and b, 2c starts its curls right from the roots.
-It’s generally thick with a decent amount of volume, and that’s the good part – but unfortunately, it’s the most prone to frizzing of all hair types (yup, that’s me!)
-I also find my hair to be more-than-slightly bi-polar – it can literally look different every morning of the week.
+Unlike its older siblings, 2a and 2b, 2c starts its curls right from the roots.
+It’s generally thick with a decent amount of volume, and that’s the good part.
+But unfortunately, it’s the most prone to frizzing of all hair types (yup, that’s me!).

 3a Curls: Loose Curls

 3b curly hair has loads of bounce.
 The hair is curly throughout, with thinner, more lively curls.
-Unfortunately, this type of hair does not absorb moisture as easily as other kinds might, so it can get dry and frizzy.
+Unfortunately, this type of hair does not absorb moisture as easily as other kinds, so it tends to get dry and frizzy.
 But with proper care, 3b’s can enjoy gorgeous, voluminous curls with a lot of personality.

 If you have 3c curly hair, you may have a mixture of both defined curls and kinky curls.
 Your hair has tons of volume because the curls are densely packed.
 The curls themselves are fine, although people may not realize this because of the volume those densely packed curls create.

 Type 4 is considered kinky hair.
 If you’re a woman of color, you probably have Type 4 hair (either 4a, 4b, or 4c).